-In far too many instances in recent years, federal courts have refused to fulfill their Constitutional responsibility to interpret and apply the laws as Congress has written them, contributing to the unchecked expansion of federal agencies' powers.
-This trend began in earnest with the 1984 case of Chevron v.
-Natural Resources Defense Council.260 Under the "Chevron doctrine" or "Chevron deference" established in that case, if there is ambiguity in how to interpret a statute, courts must accept an agency's interpretation of a law unless it is arbitrary or manifestly contrary to the statute.261 In fact, the Supreme Court ruled in the 2013 case City of Arlington v.
-FCC that courts must even defer to an agency's interpretation of the laws that establish the agency's own jurisdiction.262 Because of these court rulings, agencies now have virtually unfettered power to expand the scope of their own authority by regulatory fiat.
+2013 case City of Arlington v.
+FCC that courts must even defer to an agency's interpretation of the laws that establish the agency's own jurisdiction.
+Because of these court rulings, agencies now have virtually unfettered power to expand the scope of their own authority by regulatory fiat.
 And, courts also defer to agency interpretations of their own rules and regulations.
-The Dodd-Frank Act went still further, instructing courts to grant heightened deference to the CFPB.263
+The Dodd-Frank Act went still further, instructing courts to grant heightened deference to the CFPB.

-This is particularly problematic when agencies like the CFPB depart from decades of settled interpretation, as highlighted in PHH Corporation v.
-CFPB.264 That case challenged an order by the CFPB Director that departed from legal interpretations of a law that other regulators had adhered to for decades and applied his newly-decreed standard retroactively to justify levying an unprecedented penalty 18 times larger than what a CFPB Administrative Law Judge had previously assessed under the settled legal interpretation.265
+This is particularly problematic when agencies like the CFPB depart from decades of settled interpretation, as highlighted by the recent decision of a federal appellate court in PHH Corporation v.
+CFPB.
+That case challenged an order by the CFPB Director that departed from legal interpretations of a law that other regulators had adhered to for decades and applied his newly-decreed standard retroactively to justify levying an unprecedented penalty 18 times larger than what a CFPB Administrative Law Judge had previously assessed under the settled legal interpretation.
+On October 11, 2016, the Federal Court of Appeals for the D.C.
+Circuit held that the CFPB Director's statutory interpretation was incorrect as a matter of law, and that his attempt to apply that interpretation retroactively violated due process.

-This is why Congress must eliminate the Chevron doctrine and hold the judicial branch to its Constitutional responsibilities.
+This pattern of regulatory overreach is why Congress must eliminate the Chevron doctrine and hold the judicial branch to its Constitutional responsibilities.
 Unelected bureaucrats now decide what and who they can regulate, and how to regulate, with only the flimsiest of limitations on how far they can go in stretching and torturing the meaning of the laws written by Congress.
-The courts and Congress must begin holding them accountable again.

-Until both Congress and the Courts uphold their end of the bargain to fulfill their Constitutional responsibilities, the administrative state will continue to grow in power and shrink in accountability, to the detriment of the American people.
+Until both Congress and the courts uphold their end of the bargain to fulfill their Constitutional responsibilities, the administrative state will continue to grow in power and shrink in accountability, to the detriment of the American people.